Category Archives: Epic

 The suggestion is that this scene was meant to dramatize the solidarity of those accused of being Communist sympathizers during the McCarthy era.

-Besides the political importance, Spartacus also showcases a beautiful romance between Spartacus (Russell) and Varinia (Jean Simmons), a gorgeous slave girl.
+Besides the political importance, Spartacus showcases a beautiful romance between Spartacus (Russell) and Varinia (Jean Simmons), a gorgeous slave girl.
 The tenderness and authenticity are palpable as many of their early scenes involve no dialogue but only longing and expression through both actors’ eyes.

-I celebrated the connection between the actors who are at the forefront of much romance.
+I celebrated the connection between the actors at the forefront of much romance.
 Russell carries the film with a calm, masculinity that easily makes him heroic and likable.

 He is the charismatic good guy who has been wronged and ill-fated.

 A sequence oozing with machismo and homoeroticism occurs when evil Crassus (Olivier) is bathed by his slave boy Antoninus (Tony Curtis).
-He seductively explains that while sometimes he prefers snails, he also likes oysters too.
+He seductively explains that while sometimes he prefers snails, he also likes oysters.
 The implication is that he is bisexual, brazenly so, and expects the youngster to become his sex slave.

 The warmth of the bathtub and the luxurious atmosphere are juxtapositioned against the proximity and touch of both male characters.